 - Poles can interfere with sleeping space

-- Lack of headroom—tent walls decline sharply from high center point or ridge
+- Lack of headroom – walls decline sharply from a high center point or ridge

 - Tend to tip, buckle, or even collapse in high winds if not pitched perfectly

-Geodesic tents are essentially dome tents with more poles.
-These poles criss-cross at a center point at the top of the tent, thereby forming a lattice-shell of triangles that strengthen the overall structure of the tent and provide excellent stability in harsh conditions.
+A geodesic tent is essentially a dome tent with more poles.
+These poles criss-cross at a center point at the top of the tent, thereby forming a lattice shell of triangles that strengthen the overall structure providing excellent stability in harsh conditions.

 Semi-geodesic tents are, in essence, scaled-down versions of geodesic tents that use fewer poles.
 As a result, they are often lighter but offer less stability in high winds.

-- The most stable type of backcountry tent available
+- The most stable type of backcountry shelter available

 - Perform well in extreme conditions